sotopia-lab/awesome-social-agents/docs/helper.md

 [August, 2023] [ChatEval: Towards Better LLM-based Evaluators through Multi-Agent Debate](https://arxiv.org/abs/2308.07201), Chi-Min Chan et al., arXiv

+[July, 2023] [Don{'}t Forget Your {ABC}{'}s: Evaluating the State-of-the-Art in Chat-Oriented Dialogue Systems](https://aclanthology.org/2023.acl-long.839), Finch et al., Proceedings of the 61st Annual Meeting of the Association for Computational Linguistics (Volume 1: Long Papers)

 [May, 2023] [PersonaLLM: Investigating the Ability of Large Language Models to Express Personality Traits](https://api.semanticscholar.org/CorpusID:268032940), Hang Jiang et al., NAACL Findings

 [May, 2023] [Psychological Metrics for Dialog System Evaluation](https://arxiv.org/abs/2305.14757), Salvatore Giorgi et al., arXiv

 [May, 2023] [ACCENT: An Automatic Event Commonsense Evaluation Metric for Open-Domain Dialogue Systems](https://arxiv.org/pdf/2305.07797), Sarik Ghazarian et al., arXiv

+[May, 2022] [Human Evaluation of Conversations is an Open Problem: comparing the sensitivity of various methods for evaluating dialogue agents](https://aclanthology.org/2022.nlp4convai-1.8), Smith et al., Proceedings of the 4th Workshop on NLP for Conversational AI

 [November, 2021] [A Comprehensive Assessment of Dialog Evaluation Metrics](https://aclanthology.org/2021.eancs-1.3), Yeh et al., The First Workshop on Evaluations and Assessments of Neural Conversation Systems

+[August, 2021] [{D}yna{E}val: Unifying Turn and Dialogue Level Evaluation](https://aclanthology.org/2021.acl-long.441), Zhang et al., Proceedings of the 59th Annual Meeting of the Association for Computational Linguistics and the 11th International Joint Conference on Natural Language Processing (Volume 1: Long Papers)

+[January, 2021] [Survey on evaluation methods for dialogue systems](https://link.springer.com/article/10.1007/s10462-020-09866-x), Jan Deriu et al., Artificial Intelligence Review

 [November, 2020] [{GRADE}: Automatic Graph-Enhanced Coherence Metric for Evaluating Open-Domain Dialogue Systems](https://aclanthology.org/2020.emnlp-main.742), Huang et al., Proceedings of the 2020 Conference on Empirical Methods in Natural Language Processing (EMNLP)

+[July, 2020] [Towards Unified Dialogue System Evaluation: A Comprehensive Analysis of Current Evaluation Protocols](https://aclanthology.org/2020.sigdial-1.29), Finch et al., Proceedings of the 21th Annual Meeting of the Special Interest Group on Discourse and Dialogue

+[July, 2020] [u{BLEU}: Uncertainty-Aware Automatic Evaluation Method for Open-Domain Dialogue Systems](https://aclanthology.org/2020.acl-srw.27), Tsuta et al., Proceedings of the 58th Annual Meeting of the Association for Computational Linguistics: Student Research Workshop

 [July, 2020] [{C}onvo{K}it: A Toolkit for the Analysis of Conversations](https://aclanthology.org/2020.sigdial-1.8), Chang et al., Proceedings of the 21th Annual Meeting of the Special Interest Group on Discourse and Dialogue